About Our Organization

 Our Mission

-The mission of the Arts Council of Southeast Missouri is to provide a forum for residents and artists of the Southeast Missouri region to explore, experience and share in the diversity and excitement of the visual, literary, performing, culinary, and healing arts.
+The mission of the Arts Council of Southeast Missouri is to provide a forum for residents and artists of the Southeast Missouri region to explore, experience, and share in the diversity and excitement of the visual, literary, performing, and culinary arts.

 Educating the public about the arts is something that the Arts Council of Southeast Missouri believes is an important part of creating a sustainable artistic community.
 We strive to do this in many ways:

-Partnering with local schools and community organizations who serve underserved and under-resourced.
-This includes providing after-school arts education programming for local youth, multidisciplinary art classes for veterans, arts education programming for persons with disabilities, art nights for the LGBTQIA+ community, and more!
+• Partnering with local schools and community organizations who serve the underserved and under-resourced.
+This includes providing after-school arts education programming for local youth, multidisciplinary art classes for veterans, arts education programming for persons with disabilities, community family art nights we take pride in, and more!

-Developing meaningful partnerships with artists and arts organizations across the SEMO region to develop programming that is responsive to the needs expressed by communities.
+• Developing meaningful partnerships with artists and arts organizations across the SEMO region to develop programming that is responsive to the needs expressed by our communities.

 Our History

-The Arts Council of Southeast Missouri was founded in 1961 by local metal-smith, Otto F. Dingeldein.
-We are proud to be the oldest Arts Council in the state, and even precede the Missouri Arts Council in date of origination by a few years.
+• and we even precede the Missouri Arts Council in date of origination by a few years.
 We provide approximately 150 educational programs and events to the area over the course of the calendar year.

 Over the past 64 years, the Arts Council has undergone many name changes and moved to various locations.
 However, the mission has always stayed the same.
 In pursuit of fulfilling this mission, the Arts Council partnered with a local artists’ cooperative titled the Visual Arts Cooperative in 2003.
 The group is comprised of 30+ local and regional artists.

 Over the past decade, our organization has focused our efforts on arts education in our community while maintaining a professional gallery space.
-Doing so, we have been able to expand our mission and create programming for our underserved community, such as children, adults with disabilities, the LGBTQIA+ community, and veterans.
+Doing so, we have been able to expand our mission and create programming for underserved individuals in our community, such as children, adults with disabilities, and veterans.

 Contact